proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/account-restriction.md

 **Note**

-Allow and block filters are mutually exclusive.
-In other words, an account can only configure a block or an allow list per type of filter.
+Allow and block restrictions are mutually exclusive.
+In other words, an account can only configure a block or an allow list per type of restriction.

 </div>

-By default, when there is no filter set, all the accounts in the network can announce transactions to the stated account.
+By default, when there are no restrictions set, all the accounts in the network can announce transactions to the unrestricted account.

-## Mosaic filter
+## Mosaic restriction

-An account can configure a filter to permit incoming transactions only if all the [mosaics][Mosaic] attached are allowed.
+An account can configure a filter to permit incoming transactions only if all the [mosaics](./mosaic.md) attached are allowed.
 On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.

-## EntityType filter
+## Operation restriction

-An account can allow/block announcing outgoing transactions with a [determined type][Transaction-type].
+An account can allow/block announcing *outgoing* transactions with a [determined type](../protocol/transaction.md).
 By doing so, it increases its security, preventing the announcement by mistake of undesired transactions.

 ## Examples

 ## Blocking spam transactions

-A company is using the public chain to certify the quality of their products.
+A pharmaceutical company is using the public chain to certify the quality of their products.

-When the quality verification process concludes, an operator sends a [quality seal][Mosaic] to the product account.
+When the quality verification process concludes, an operator sends a [quality seal](./mosaic.md) to the product account.

 The final customers can review the product mosaics scanning a QR code.
-For that reason, the company only wants to show related transactions, avoiding others to spam their products with non-related information.
+For that reason, the company only wants to show related transactions, avoiding that others spam their products with non-related information.

 ![Account Properties Spam](/img/account-properties-spam.png "Account Properties Spam")

 <p class="caption">Blocking spam transactions</p>

-The company opts to configure their product accounts filters, enabling only to receive transactions containing `company.quality.seal` mosaics.
+The company opts to configure their product accounts filters, enabling only to receive transactions containing `pharmaceutical.quality.seal` mosaics.

 ## Enhancing the account security

-Lately, Alice is only using her main account to cosign aggregate transactions where a [multisig][Multisig] she is a cosignatory is involved.
+Lately, Alice is only using her main account to cosign aggregate transactions where a [multisig]( ./multisig-account.md ) she is a cosignatory is involved.

-As a temporary measure, Alice opts to disable announcing transfer transactions from her main account, double checking that any of the funds she owns will be transferred.
+As a temporary security measure, Alice opts to disable announcing transfer transactions from her main account.
+Doing so, Alice double-checks that the funds held in the main account are not going to be transferred by mistake.

 ## Schemas